-The OGC API - Connected Systems Reviewers Guide introduces the key concepts used in the OGC API - Connected Systems Standard to its target audiences.
+The OGC API - Connected Systems Reviewers Guide introduces the key concepts used in the OGC API - Connected Systems Standard v1.0 to its target audiences.

-To identify broadly applicable requirements for OGC API - Connected Systems, the SWG solicited use cases and chose to highlight more than a dozen technical use cases and more than half a dozen domain use cases that were agreed to be representative.
+To identify broadly applicable requirements for OGC API - Connected Systems Standard v1.0, the SWG solicited use cases and chose to highlight more than a dozen technical use cases and more than half a dozen domain use cases that were agreed to be representative.
 (See 'Section 7.0 Use Cases', below, for more detail).
-To understand the ways in which the OGC API - Connected Systems Standard can be used and how it meets requirements identified, this guide can be used in conjunction with the OGC API - Connected Systems use cases section of the standard.
+To understand the ways in which the OGC API - Connected Systems Standard v1.0 can be used and how it meets requirements identified, this guide can be used in conjunction with the OGC API - Connected Systems Standard v1.0 use cases section of the standard.